Braces

 What are braces?

 Braces are fixed or removable orthodontic appliances used to correct alignment of teeth and bite.
-They are fitted on the upper or lower or both sets of teeth depending upon the correction required.
-They may be used in conjunction with other orthodontic appliances that help to
+They are fitted on the upper, lower or both sets of teeth depending upon the correction required.
+They may be used in conjunction with other orthodontic appliances that help to:

 Braces apply continuous pressure to move teeth in a specific direction to bring about the right alignment and bite.
-The treatment period lasts from as little as 6 weeks to three years depending on the the level of movement required and the type of brace that is used.
+The treatment period lasts from as little as 6 weeks to three years, depending on the level of movement required and the type of brace that is used.

-What is the ideal age for treatment by braces?
+What is the ideal age for treatment with braces?

 Although people of any age can make use of the treatment, the ideal age would be between 7 and 14 years.